The Ancestral Presence of Hand-Built Ceramics

 The act of coiling clay involves more than just a dexterity of the hand.
 To take filaments of soft earth and slowly layer them to create paper-thin walls one to two feet high… this is a practice that requires the rarest mental acuity.
 At any moment, the vessel’s unfired structure could submit to gravity and collapse – an omnipresent risk in handbuilt ceramics.
 Linda Ouhbi relishes this challenge, committing to peril in pursuit of presence.

-With each movement at her artist’s bench, Linda develops a dialogue between the surface of her vessels and the space they occupy.
+With each movement at her artist’s bench, Linda Ouhbi develops a dialogue between the surface of her vessels and the space they occupy.
 A tacit conversation emerges through this instinctive creation; a swell of clay at the base, bubbling lilts; an upward curve, rising ideas; a sudden edge, deliberate repartee.

 Search Products